 First Saturday of every month: The South Slough Reserve leads birding outings either in the Charleston area or at the reserve.
 Check their website for details.

-Kalmiopsis Audubon Society has a full schedule of birding trips through October.
-They meet in Brookings and Gold Beach for trips in that area.
+Kalmiopsis Audubon Society has a full schedule of birding trips through the Christmas Bird Count on January 3, 2015.
 See their website for the calendar and details.